 - Have a garden?
 Learn to can, pickle, freeze, dehydrate, and otherwise preserve your harvest.
 Raise a lot of apples, onions, carrots, or other root vegetables.
 Consider a root cellar.

 - Have food that you’ll never use?
 Consider a donation to your local food bank.

 - Some wastage seems unavoidable with the trimmings and peelings of kitchen work.
 Here’s what can be done with that.

 The internet’s full of suggestions for reducing wasted food.
-Here’s a handy “A-To-Z of Food Saving Tips” from the folks at Think Eat Save with particulars about buying and storing individual food products.
+Here’s a handy “A-To-Z of Food Saving Tips (PDF)” from the folks at OZ Harvest with particulars about buying and storing individual food products.
 Wondering how to keep half an avocado?
 From the list: “Leave stone in the half you don’t need and it will stop it from going brown as quickly.”